reb0und/lrs/notes/advanced_features.md

         let r1 = &raw const num;
         let r2 = &raw mut num;```
 - No `unsafe` keyword included in this code, can create raw pointers in safe code, can't dereference raw pointers outside an unsafe block
-- Have created raw pointers by using teh raw borrow operators: `&raw const num` creates a `*const i32` immutable raw pointer and `&raw mut num` creates `*mut i32` mutable raw pointerHave created raw pointers by using teh raw borrow operators: `&raw const num` creates a `*const i32` immutable raw pointer and `&raw mut num` creates `*mut i32` mutable raw pointer, since these were created directly from a local variable, these particular raw pointers are valid but can't make that assumption about any raw pointer
+- Have created raw pointers by using the raw borrow operators: `&raw const num` creates a `*const i32` immutable raw pointer and `&raw mut num` creates `*mut i32` mutable raw pointerHave created raw pointers by using the raw borrow operators: `&raw const num` creates a `*const i32` immutable raw pointer and `&raw mut num` creates `*mut i32` mutable raw pointer, since these were created directly from a local variable, these particular raw pointers are valid but can't make that assumption about any raw pointer
 - Can create a raw pointer whose validity can't be so certain of, using `as` to cast a value instead of using the raw borrow operators, can create a raw pointer to an abritrary location in memory doing this:
 ```
     let address = 0x12345usize;